InstituteSafety & HealthFall ProtectionGeneral Industry SafetyFall ProtectionUSAEnglishAnalysisFocus AreaIn Depth (Level 3)

 A good portion of the requirements for designated areas come from the construction standards.
 However, the Occupational Safety and Health Administration (OSHA) excluded the use of monitors, opting instead to require employers in general industry to erect warning lines.

 Designated areas cannot be used on platforms or around floor openings or holes.
-A designated area may only be used:
+A designated area may only be used if all of the following criteria are met:

-- If work is at least six feet from the roof edge;
+- The work is at least six feet from the roof edge;

-- If holes or openings are protected by additional fall protection systems (i.e., guardrail systems); and
+- Holes or openings are protected by additional fall protection systems (e.g., guardrail systems); and

-- By employees that are authorized by the employer and have completed the required training.
+- The work is performed by employees that are authorized by the employer and have completed the required training.

 Employers that use designated areas must: